Slamy/Wiki_MiSTer/Input-devices.md

 ### Known to have problems gamepads
 **PS3,PS4,X360,XOne** gamepads are known to have problem with MiSTer.
 These gamepads have accelerometers and constantly sends the events with high rate.
 Analog sticks also send events even when not touched.
 Overall MiSTer receives huge flood of event from these controllers.
 These events may prevent correct button definition.
 Games may behave incorrectly when using these controllers.

 The ideal solution today for these gamepads is to use 3rd-party receivers such as 8bitdo retro receivers.
 It not only gives you wireless access, but also filters out all these unneeded events, while supporting Xbox One S/X, PS3, PS4, Wii, Switch, and 8Bitdo's own gamepads.
+One receiver will pair with one controller at one time.
+If multiple controllers are required for multiplayer games, then multiple receivers will need to be purchased.

 The Grey/Orange (brick decorated) USB Adapters are functionally the same, after using the latest firmware.
 Gamepads may switch to different input modes using hotkeys for different functionality.
 Note that documentation on 8Bitdo's site doesn't specify this, but the update logs for the firmware updates does.